Become one of our Impact Labs partners and let your organisation benefit from a team of PhD researcher consultants for 6-7 weeks!

 Impact measurement is essential for youth sector organisations and projects to be able to prove the value of their work, but also to improve the services they deliver and ensure they deliver the best possible outcomes.
 However, these organisations and projects often lack the capacity to devote time to this area of work.
 Our Impact Labs programme trains teams of University of Cambridge PhD researchers in key impact measurement skills, so that they can support youth sector providers in Cambridge to achieve their goals.

-We have two rounds per year: January-March and March-May (specific timings vary to fit University of Cambridge term dates)
+We have two rounds per year: January-March and April-June (specific timings vary to fit University of Cambridge term dates)

 The next round takes place from January 2020 to March 2020.